Mohsen Hariri

 Authors: AS Yu, M Hariri, X Zhang, M Yang, V Chaudhary, X Li

-Radiomics to Detect Inflammation and Fibrosis on Magnetic Resonance Enterography in Stricturing Crohn’s Disease • Department of Biomedical Engineering, CWRU
+Radiomics to Detect Inflammation and Fibrosis on Magnetic Resonance Enterography in Stricturing Crohn’s Disease

-Authors: P. Chirra, J. Sleiman, N. S. Gandhi, I. O. Gordon, M. Hariri, M. Baker, R. Ottichilo, D. H. Bruining, J. A. Kurowski, S. E. Viswanath, F. Rieder
+Authors: P. Chirra, J. Sleiman, N. Gandhi, I. Gordon, M. Hariri, M. Baker, R. Ottichilo, D. Bruining, J. Kurowski, S. Viswanath, F. Rieder

 Developed a radiomics-based machine-learning model to characterize inflammation and fibrosis in Crohn’s disease strictures using MRE.
 The model improved diagnostic accuracy compared to radiologist visual scoring, with combined use enhancing performance.
-Supervisor: Dr. Satish Viswanath
+Supervisor: Satish Viswanath

-Spatial attention wavelon network (SpAWN) for survival-based risk stratification in kidney cancers via CT • Department of Biomedical Engineering, CWRU
+Spatial attention wavelon network (SpAWN) for survival-based risk stratification in kidney cancers via CT

-Authors: B. T. Flannery, T. DeSilvio, A. R. Sadri, M. Hariri, E. M. Remer, J. Nguyen, S. E. Viswanath
+Authors: B. Flannery, T. DeSilvio, A. Sadri, M. Hariri, E. Remer, J. Nguyen, S. Viswanath

 The Spatial Attention Wavelon Network (SpAWN) is introduced for risk stratification of kidney cancers using CT scans.
 SpAWN uses pre-training spatial attention and wavelon activation functions to improve model interpretability and generalizability.
-Supervisor: Dr. Satish Viswanath
+Supervisor: Satish Viswanath

-Federated Image Quality Assessment of Prostate MRI Scans in a Multi-institutional Setting • Department of Biomedical Engineering, CWRU
+Federated Image Quality Assessment of Prostate MRI Scans in a Multi-institutional Setting

 Authors: M. Hariri, P. Chirra, M. Patel, T. T. Einat, I. Dayan, A. Tonetti, Y. Baror, T. Barrett, N. Sushentsev, J. D. Kaggie, S. Yuan, D. Wu, B. Yu, Z. Lyu, C. Hsu, W. Wang, S. Krishnamurthi, S. E. Viswanath

-Deep Learning Based Risk Stratification of Pre-operative CT Scans is Prognostic of Overall Survival in Kidney Cancers • Department of Biomedical Engineering, CWRU
+Deep Learning Based Risk Stratification of Pre-operative CT Scans is Prognostic of Overall Survival in Kidney Cancers

 Authors: B. Flannery, M. Hariri, T. DeSilvio, A. Sadri, J. Nguyen, E. M. Remer, S. Krishnamurthi, S. E. Viswanath

 A deep learning model was developed to enhance preoperative risk assessment and predict survival in kidney cancer patients through CT scans, aiming to improve treatment decisions and overcome limitations of traditional clinical methods.
-Supervisor: Dr. Satish Viswanath
+Supervisor: Satish Viswanath

-Intra-and Peri-tumoral Radiomic Features are Predictive of Pathologic Response to Multiple Neoadjuvant Therapy Regimen in Rectal Cancers via Pre-treatment MRI • Department of Biomedical Engineering, CWRU
+Intra-and Peri-tumoral Radiomic Features are Predictive of Pathologic Response to Multiple Neoadjuvant Therapy Regimen in Rectal Cancers via Pre-treatment MRI

 Authors: L. Bao, T. DeSilvio, B. N. Parker, M. Hariri, P. Chirra, M. Labbad, S. Tang, G. M. O'Connor, E. Steinhagen, J. L. Miller-Ocuin, A. Gupta, E. L. Marderstein, A. Carroll, M. Crittenden, M. J. Gough, S. Krishnamurthi, K. H. Young, S. E. Viswanath